ontolex/morph/draft.md

 The OntoLex-Morph module aims to be adequate for both traditional dictionary content (which contains only abbreviated about morphological rules and paradigms, often organized in appendices) and structured computational data (morphological dictionaries) as used in Language Technology, with the goal of making resources from one community more accessible to the other.

+## Overall structure

+OntoLex-Morph is designed to account for
+- morphological inflection, derivation and compounding,
+- languages with fusional or agglutinating morphology,
+- the morphological structure of any given form or lexeme (extensional morphology, morphological segments),
+- morphemes, rules and selectional constraints associated with them
+- both the structural and the semantic aspects of morphemes and rules,
+- various data sources, including, but not limited to lexical resources, inflection tables and computational morphologies

+OntoLex-Morph was intended for (but is not limited to) the following primary use cases:
+- formalize morphological rules to generate context-adequate labels for and human-language descriptions from ontologies and knowledge graphs
+- provide a machine-readable view on morphological data (examples, rules) as found in grammars, text books and dictionaries
+- formalize computational morphologies in an interoperable and standard way so that they can be more easily ported between different implementations
+- represent morphological relations between lexical entries and forms as a knowledge graph
+- complement static dictionaries with dynamic rules to generate possible surface forms
+- more easily combine any of these resources with each other and other lexical datasets (as provided in OntoLex)

+Limitations: OntoLex-Morph is designed with a focus on deep morphology.
+Morphophonological rules *can* be modelled with OntoLex-Morph to a certain extent, but we expect phenomena such as assimilation, dissimilation and morphological "Level-2" rules to be more adequately handled by a separate vocabulary specialized in surface generation (transcription, text-to-speech, morphophonology).

+At its core, OntoLex-Morph operates with three main classes:

+- *morph* formalizes morphological segmentation of lexical entries and forms.
+- *rule* formalizes morphological rules that constitute lexical entries and forms from underlying base forms.
+- *grammatical meaning* formalizes semantic and morphosyntactic features of and constraints on morphs and rules.

+They are related with each other and with OntoLex in the following way:

+- A morph is a lexical entry in the sense of OntoLex.
+It involves a set of lexical or base forms and a set of meanings (senses).
+For dependent morphs that can only be characterized by their grammatical meaning, the set of senses can be empty.
+- A rule typically *involves* a morph whose application to a given base form is represented by the rule.
+- A morph, a rule or the `ontolex:Form` that results from the application of these to a base form can have a *grammatical meaning*.
+- The grammatical meaning is understood as a feature bundle that describes morphosyntactic, morphological or semantic features of the resulting form.
+It can be elucidated by Lexinfo properties (for morphosyntactic features) or OntoLex lexical concepts (for semantic constraints), but this is not obligatory.
+- A morph or a rule can specificy necessary conditions for their application to a particular base form as a *base constraint*.
+The base constraint is formalized as a grammatical meaning object.
+By comparing a base constraint with the grammatical meaning of a base, an implementing system should be able to validate the applicability of a rule or morph to that base.

+Individual morphological processes (derivation, compounding, inflection) and their relation to lexical entries and forms are represented by designated subclasses of `ontolex:Rule`.

 ## Morphological Segments

 ### morph:Morph